clarkphp/fio-php-sdk/CONTRIBUTING.md

 Or your globally-installed phpunit phar, if you have one.

+- Please Note
+  **Network** test group tests are excluded by default, because accessing remote resources is normally a test smell.
+See phpunit.xml.dist *groups* section.
+  Change `Network` to `default`to run Network tests.

 TODO: You can turn on conditional tests with the `phpunit.xml` file.
 To do so:

 - Copy the `phpunit.xml.dist` file to `phpunit.xml`